M7-TROJAN/Back-End/Learning/Language Integrated Query - LINQ/06_Data Partitioning/README.md

 ### Data Partitioning in LINQ

+Data partitioning refers to the process of dividing a large set of data into smaller, more manageable parts based on specific criteria.
+In LINQ, various methods are provided to achieve this, allowing for efficient data manipulation and retrieval.
 In this lesson, we'll explore various data partitioning methods in LINQ, such as `First`, `FirstOrDefault`, `Last`, `LastOrDefault`, `Skip`, `SkipLast`, `SkipWhile`, and more.
 We'll use the following sample data:

 #### Sample Data